Robin French: Film

 French's short film Groove is in the Heart, directed by Bijan Sheibani, was produced by The Guardian and The Royal Court Theatre.
 It was subsequently selected as part of the BFI film season 2015.

 French is currently writing a film about David Bowie and Iggy Pop's time in Berlin.

 Theatre

 French is currently writer in residence at the Birmingham Repertory Theatre.
 His version of Henrik Ibsen's Hedda Gabler, "Heather Gardner", was produced by Birmingham Repertory Theatre in 2013.
 French's first play, Bear Hug, won the Royal Court Theatre Young Writers Programme and was subsequently produced at the theatre.
 It has since had productions in Italy, Germany, Ireland and Poland.
-His second play, Gilbert is Dead performed at Hoxton Hall in Shoreditch, London, in November 2009.
+His second play, Gilbert is Dead performed at Hoxton Hall, London, in November 2009.
 His play for young people The Red Helicopter was performed at the Almeida theatre, London, in August 2010.

 The Guardian listed French as one of the UK's "young stars in the ascendant" in 2005.

 French's play Crooked Dances, inspired by the music of Erik Satie, played at The Other Place, Stratford-upon-Avon, in 2019.